githubteacher/githubfordevelopers-april/jml9904-hopkinton.md

 ### Places to Avoid

-- Watch for the cops on Purchase Street.
+- Watch for the cops on Purchase Street because Milford relies on high taxes, high utilities, and traffic fines to stay fiscally afloat.